jhc36-duke-edu/srclibdukeedu/searchlibrarydukeedu-20180809-0950.md

 ### Refine search expanding arrows (multiple)

-Currently a screen reader would read the name of the image since there is not alt tag "DUKE_rightarrow.gif".
+Currently a screen reader would read the name of the image a couple dozen times since there is not alt tag "DUKE_rightarrow.gif".
 Fixing the missing `alt` is a big win.
 It will make the image more descriptive.

 __Example:__